 Sisense

-Created a cohesive visual experience for a unique data analytics platform that increased brand recognition and user engagement whilst reducing product confusion.
+Designed a cohesive visual identity for a complex data analytics platform, enhancing brand recognition and user engagement while simplifying the product experience and reducing confusion.

 Web design